cms-jet/JMEDAS/README.md

 </details>

 ### Tutorial
-Once you've completed the setup instructions, information on the separate tutorial can be found in the `test` subdirectory. (https://github.com/cms-jet/JMEDAS/tree/master/test)
 Once you've completed the setup instructions, information on the separate tutorial can be found in the test subdirectory in the path: CMSSW_9_4_8/src/Analysis/JMEDAS in the Jupyter notebook.

 </details>